cjihrig/webconsole-node-old/README.md

-# node-cp
+# webconsole-node

 Node.js application managed by [ContainerPilot](https://github.com/joyent/containerpilot).
 This is meant to be a base image that can be extended.

 ## Configuration

-A basic application can be set up by `COPY`ing nginx and Node.js files (application code, conf file, keys, certs, etc.) into the `node-cp` image.
+A basic application can be set up by `COPY`ing nginx and Node.js files (application code, conf file, keys, certs, etc.) into the `webconsole-node` image.
 See the Dockerfile in the [example](./example) directory.

 ### Environment Variables

-`node-cp` supports the following environment variables:
+`webconsole-node` supports the following environment variables:

 - `NODE_START` - The command used to start the Node.js application.
 Defaults to `node .`.
 - `PORT` - The port used by the Node.js application.
 Defaults to `5000`.